Mikey-E/Research-Checklists/Paper_Checklist.md

 use to anyone, then probably not.
 The negative result should have generality in order to be worth publishing.
 - "Future Work" sections are bad.
 There's no credit for what you didn't do.
+- Having a small subsection where the contributions of the paper are bulleted out may be good.